Cognigy/Documentation/docs/en/docs/ai/resources/test/playbooks.md

 #### Playbook Step
 A **Step** represents a single input including both text and data, in combination with various **Assertions** on the Flow output and status.

-???+ warning "Step Limit"
+!!! warning
-    Playbooks can contain a maximum of 50 steps
+    Playbooks contain a maximum of 50 steps.

 #### Assertion
 **Assertions** are checks on various Flow related elements, you can check on: